vascowhite/User/README.md

 ===========

 A simple class for authorising users.
-Credentials are checked by passing any object that implements the `ICredentialChecker` interface.
+Credentials are checked by passing any object that implements the `CredentialChecker` interface.

 ##Installation